 A concentration is a set of courses that provides structured study in a topic within the major.
 Concentrations require a minimum of nine credits in addition to the specified core requirements in the major.
 The department or program administering the concentration specifies required and optional courses.
 The concentration may be used to fulfill career needs or to facilitate in-depth investigation in a topic related to an area of interest to the student.
 The concentration becomes official only after the Office of Records and Registration has received the change of major/concentration approval by the appropriate school dean or designee.
 A concentration will appear on the student’s permanent record at the time of graduation.
 All courses in the concentration must be completed before graduation with a bachelor’s degree.

 A double major is the concurrent fulfillment of the requirements of two majors.
-To earn a degree with two majors, the student must complete the courses required in each major, any collateral/prerequisite courses required for both majors and the general education requirements, including the University Core curriculum, of the primary major.
+To earn a degree with two majors, the student must complete the courses required in each major, any prerequisite courses required for both majors and the general education requirements, including the University Core curriculum, of the primary major.
+Individual degree programs may set limits on the number of credits that can be shared between two majors.

-The double major becomes official only after the Office of Records and Registration has received the change of major/concentration approval by the appropriate school dean or designee.
+The double major becomes official only after the Office of Records and Registration has received the change of major/concentration approval from the appropriate school dean or designee.

-Dual degrees are the concurrent fulfillment of the requirements of two distinct majors and two degrees.
-To earn dual degrees, the student must fulfill all the requirements of the degree programs in both majors, the general education requirements of the primary degree, including the University Core curriculum, and complete an additional 30 credit hours above the minimum hour degree requirement of the primary degree.
+To earn concurrent dual degrees by combining two VCU undergraduate programs, a student must fulfill all the requirements for both majors, the general education requirements of the primary degree program, including the University Core curriculum, and complete an additional 30 credit hours above the minimum degree hour requirement of the primary degree.
 A diploma is awarded for each degree, and both degrees will appear on the student’s academic record.
+Individual programs may set limits on the number of credits that can be shared between degree programs.

 Second baccalaureate degree